-If you recall, back in November, we posted about “Come Meet a Black Person,” a meet up group for White people with interest in making Black friends.
-The group was started after the organizers at “Urban MediaMakers” claimed that about 75% of White people don’t have a Black friend, and of those 75%, the group caters to those with a strong interest in getting to meet and know one.
+If you recall, back in November, we posted about “Come Meet a Black Person,” a meet-up group for White people with interest in making Black friends.
+The group was started after the organizers at “Urban MediaMakers” claimed about 75 percent of White people don’t have a Black friend, and the group caters to those with a strong interest in getting to meet and know one.

-After everyone had chimed in their two cents, the veteran comedian made it clear that it was no laughing matter, and proceeded to breakdown “the real” problem with the meet-up, and the logic behind it:
+After everyone chimed in, the veteran comedian made it clear that it was no laughing matter, and she proceeded to break down “the real” problem with the meet-up and the logic behind it:

 And you know what, we’re all different, but we’re just like you, White people.
 We’re just like you.
 I promise you!”